-The season is still in its infancy, so the bowl picture remains lucid.
-Very lucid.
-The Big Ten has tie-ins with eight bowls—and it has only 10 bowl-eligible schools, as Penn State and Ohio State are on NCAA and banned from the postseason in 2012.
+Six weeks are in the books, and the bowl picture is coming into a bit sharper focus … a bit.
+To review: The Big Ten has tie-ins with eight bowls—but it has only 10 bowl-eligible schools, as Penn State and Ohio State are banned from the postseason in 2012.

 Find out more about: Bowl projections

-With Week 2 behind us, it’s time for my latest Big Ten Player Rankings.
+With Week 6 behind us, it’s time for my latest Big Ten Player Rankings.
 Again, I’m doing these a little different this year.
 Whereas I used to rank the top 10 players – a practice that was tough due to all the talent on both sides of the ball – I’ll rank the top six offensive and defensive players each week.

 Find out more about: Power Rankings, Rankings